nikhil25803/gitMeBackend/README.md

-The invoke URL accepts two query parameters , the first is `language=`, which ask you the language of which you wants to get the repositories of and the second is `sortby=` which sort the result accordingly.
+The invoke URL accepts two query parameters, the first is `language=`, which asks you the language of which you wants to get the repositories and the second is `sortby=` which sort the result accordingly.

 Example :